Skip to content

 The element’s own DOM stays empty; the widget renders into #modal-root.

 If the element connects with a module-id that has no registered factory, you get a console warning listing the registered IDs.
-The element stays inert until the factory is registered later — useful when the registration is split across code-split chunks.
+The element stays inert until you register the factory later, which helps when the registration is split across code-split chunks.

 • You need onMount / onError callbacks.